 The air vehicle has a specified maximum take-off weight (MTOW) of 3,000 kg – although the prototype weighed significantly less during trials as it only carried partial payloads and fuel loads – and achieves take-off via rocket assisted catapult launch.
 It can be powered by either a turbojet or turbofan engine, which enables it to travel at a maximum speed of Mach 0.65 (802 km/h) while cruising at terrain hugging altitudes of 1–6 m.
 The engine draws its air from an intake located on top of its main body to avoid ingesting sea spray during low level flight overwater.

-India’s AURA unmanned combat air vehicle being developed by DRDO
+India’s Ghatak or AURA unmanned combat air vehicle being developed by DRDO

 The IAI Harop (or IAI Harpy 2) is a disposable attack unmanned combat air vehicle (UCAV) developed by the MBT division of Israel Aerospace Industries which is part UAV and part missile.
 Rather than holding a separate high-explosive warhead, the drone itself is the main munition.
 This SEAD-optimised UCAV is designed to loiter the battlefield, hunt critical targets and attack targets by self-destructing into them.